AdobeDocs/federated-audience-composition.zh-Hant/help/start/access-prerequisites.md

 ## 護欄和限制 {#fac-guardrails}

-* 聯合客群構成目前不適用於[攝取健康資料](https://experienceleague.adobe.com/zh-hant/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}的客戶以及 Adobe Journey Optimizer Privacy and Security Shield 客戶。[了解更多](https://experienceleague.adobe.com/zh-hant/docs/journey-optimizer/using/audiences-profiles-identities/audiences/about-audiences){target="_blank"}。
+* 同盟對象構成目前無法供客戶[擷取健康情況資料](https://experienceleague.adobe.com/zh-hant/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}<!-- and to Adobe Journey Optimizer Privacy and Security Shield customers-->。 [了解更多](https://experienceleague.adobe.com/zh-hant/docs/journey-optimizer/using/audiences-profiles-identities/audiences/about-audiences){target="_blank"}

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->